 On 10 April 1963, at the Entwicklungsring Süd flight-test centre in Manching, Bavaria, a small twin-tailed jet with six engines lifted itself off the tarmac vertically.
 There was no nozzle deflection like a Harrier.
 There were no rotors like a helicopter.
 The four turbojets at the wingtips, mounted in nacelles that swivelled through 90 degrees, simply pointed downward, and the EWR VJ 101 X-1 hovered, holding station, three metres off the ground.

 It was the first vertical takeoff by a fixed-wing combat aircraft prototype in West Germany.
-Fifteen months later, the same airframe accelerated through Mach 1 in level flight.
-It had become, in July 1964, the first supersonic VTOL aircraft in the world.
+Fifteen months later, the same airframe pushed past Mach 1 in a shallow dive — without afterburner.
+It had become, in July 1964, the first VTOL aircraft in the world to break the sound barrier.
 And then, five years after that, the entire programme was quietly cancelled.

 Quick Facts